Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

-\end{mytheorem} The proof in~\cite{jacobs04tracesemantics} combines fibrational intuitions with some constructions that are specific to $\Sets$.
+We start with showing that the combination of polynomial $F$ and $T=\pow$ constitute an infinitary trace situation (Definition~\ref{def:infiniteTraceSituation}).
+This is already known from~\cite{jacobs04tracesemantics}.
+The proof in~\cite{jacobs04tracesemantics} combines fibrational intuitions with some constructions that are specific to $\Sets$.
 Here we present a different proof.
 It exploits an order-theoretic structure of the Kleisli category $\Kl(\pow)$; this will be useful later in showing soundness of (restricted) backward simulations.
-Our proof also paves the way to the probabilistic case in~\S\ref{sec:girymonad}.
+Our proof also paves the way to the probabilistic case in Section~\ref{sec:girymonad}.